- College Leadership

 - Affiliation with an off-campus organization must be identified in the campus organization's constitution and literature.

-- Meeting rooms and other campus facilities will be made available to student organizations on a non-discriminatory, priority basis in accordance with College scheduling processes.
+- Meeting rooms and other campus facilities will be made available to student organizations on a non-discriminatory, priority basis in accordance with College scheduling processes and procedures.

-- Posted or distributed materials must adhere to College Procedure AP 14-17: Posting and distribution of materials on campus, requires approval of all publicly posted materials by the Marketing Department and Student Life Office.
+- Posted or distributed materials must adhere to applicable procedures; Posting and distribution of materials on campus, requires approval of all publicly posted materials by the Marketing Department and Student Life Office.

 - Student Media Rights and Responsibilities